MicrosoftDocs/security/security-docs/ransomware/human-operated-ransomware.md

 ## How do ransomware attacks work?

-Ransomware can be automated or involve human hands on a keyboard - a *human-operated* attack, such as seen in recent attacks using [Conti and LockBit ransomware](https://blogs.microsoft.com/on-the-issues/2023/04/06/stopping-cybercriminals-from-abusing-security-tools).
+Ransomware can be automated or involve human hands on a keyboard - a *human-operated* attack, such as seen in recent attacks using [LockBit ransomware](https://blogs.microsoft.com/on-the-issues/2023/04/06/stopping-cybercriminals-from-abusing-security-tools).

 Human-operated ransomware attacks involve the following stages:

 1. **Initial compromise** - The threat actor first gains access to a system or environment following a period of reconnaissance to identify weaknesses in defense.